ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/Secreted_Protein_Prediction_with_SignalP_and_TMHMM.md

   overlay_image: /assets/images/dna.jpg
 ---

 Here we will be using a set of predicted proteins from a plant parasitic nematode genome to predict protein secretion, transmembrane domains, and subcellular localization.
+The examples below should be useful for any set of proteins.

 **Software used in this tutorial**
 - SignalP 6.0 [Teufel et al., 2022](https://www.nature.com/articles/s41587-021-01156-3)